Barack Obama Fast Facts

 April 22, 2017 - Makes his first public appearance since leaving office.
 Speaks at the University of Chicago before an estimated three hundred students from universities around the Chicago area.
 It is billed as a "conversation on community organizing and civic engagement" and a part of Obama's goal to "encourage and support the next generation of leaders."

-September 5, 2017 - Obama posts a statement on Facebook in reponse to President Donald Trump's decision to rescind an immigration order shielding some children of undocumented immigrants from deportation.
+September 5, 2017 - Obama posts a statement on Facebook in response to President Donald Trump's decision to rescind an immigration order shielding some children of undocumented immigrants from deportation.
 "It is self-defeating -- because they want to start new businesses, staff our labs, serve in our military, and otherwise contribute to the country we love.
 And it is cruel."

-May 21, 2018 - Netflix announces the Obamas have signed a multi-year production deal that in which the two will work both in front of and behind the camera.
+May 21, 2018 - Netflix announces the Obamas have signed a multi-year production deal in which the two will work both in front of and behind the camera to "produce a diverse mix of content."

+July 17, 2018 - Speaks at the 16th annual Nelson Mandela Lecture in South Africa.
+In the address in honor of the late Nelson Mandela ahead of the 100th anniversary of his birth, Obama criticizes populist movements toward authoritarianism around the world and ridicules the "utter loss of shame among political leaders" who lie.

+December 12, 2018 - Receives the Robert F. Kennedy Human Rights' Ripple of Hope award.

 Related Content